vatesfr/xen-orchestra/docs/docker_support.md

 # Docker support

-> This feature is available since 4.10
+> This feature is available in XOA 4.10 and above

-Basic container lifecycle is documented [in the Administration section](https://xen-orchestra.com/docs/administration.html#docker-management).
+The basic container lifecycle is documented [in the Administration section](https://xen-orchestra.com/docs/administration.html#docker-management).

-This category is dedicated on creating VM with Docker support.
+This category is dedicated to creating a VM with Docker support.

-## Prerequisite
+## Prerequisites

 * XenServer 6.5 or higher
 * Plugin installation (see below)